What does the Progression of Alcoholism Look Like in the Average Alcoholic?

 Physical symptoms are excruciating.
 You are unable to hold food down, the tremors begin mere hours after your last drink, hallucinations have likely started, and seizures might have even set in.

-Delirium tremens are a possibility at this point as well.
+Delirium tremens is a possibility at this point as well.
 Oftentimes, without medical attention, this stage of alcoholism can be incredibly dangerous.
 The best course of action at this point is to seek alcoholism treatment to help pull you out from the hole you’ve dug yourself into.

 How Do You Find Help at the Conclusion Stage?